 - In-ear headphones

-We start by introducing the device as either a headset or a pair of headphones and then elaborate on how they rest on the ears, instead of the other way around.
+We introduce the device as either a headset or a pair of headphones and then elaborate on how they rest on the ears instead of the other way around.

 As for earphones, there’s not a lot we can say.
 We’re not even sure we know what it means.
 Sometimes it’s synonymous with earbuds.
-At other times it’s used as an umbrella term for all the devices we’ve mentioned so far.
+Other times it’s used as an umbrella term for all the devices we’ve mentioned so far.